My Story In Numbers

-My morning yoga was followed by meditation and Buddhism courses at Tushita centre, doing a daily 4 hour Tibetan Language course at Esukhia immersion school, followed by my English teaching placement at Lha Charitable Trust.
+My morning yoga was followed by meditation and Buddhism courses at Tushita Meditation centre, doing a daily 4 hour Tibetan Language course at Esukhia immersion school, followed by my English teaching placement at Lha Charitable Trust.
 A complete lifestyle turnaround.
-It was a time for solidifying my practice, testing new ways of being and spending time with likeminded people.
-It was incredibly testing and I learnt more than I realised at the time about how transformative Yoga and meditation can be for the body and mind.
+It was a time for solidifying my practice, testing new ways of being and spending time with like minded people.
+It was incredibly testing and I learnt more than I realised at the time about how transformative space, service, movement, study and meditation can be for the body and mind.

-After this, I ended up, by some twist of fate, in Berlin and started training people in fitness and yoga whilst also offering my services as a dance and movement workshop facilitator at the Tempelhof refugee camp with Cabuwazi Cirkus’ project Beyond Borders.
+After this, I ended up, by some twist of fate, in Berlin and started training people in fitness and movement whilst also offering my services as a dance and movement workshop facilitator at the Tempelhof refugee camp with Cabuwazi Cirkus’ project Beyond Borders.

-This year I took a month off to go live with my beautiful friend Emily Wilson who runs the education program at Project Elea in Eleonas refugee camp in Athens.
+In 2018 I took a month off to go live with my beautiful friend Emily Wilson who runs the education program at Project Elea in Eleonas refugee camp in Athens.
 Here I had the honour of leading the woman’s activities in the afternoons – this meant teaching yoga, helping facilitate woman’s self-expression times, woman’s dance circles and leading kids Zumba.

 Back in Berlin I have become a partner with Urban Sports Club through whom I now run group classes.
 I completed the life changing yoga training intensive with Kino MacGregor, finally live and in person and Laruga Glaser.
 It deepened my personal practice and helped show me what I was capable of.